Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 The song Right Hand Man, which recounts Hamilton’s appointment, reveals that his way of fulfilling his ambitions and aspirations is through attaining power and fighting wars.

 However, success has its price.
 Burr also applies for the role of aide-de-camp, but is passed over in favour of Hamilton.
-This snub sows seeds of jealousy and discontent between the two, an idea which is developed further in Wait For It, with deadly consequences.
+This snub sows seeds of jealousy and discontent between the two, an idea which is developed further in Wait For It – with deadly consequences.

 7. Love comforts

 Eliza marries Hamilton in 1780.
-The R&B number Helpless centres on their meeting at a ball where the Revolutionary War Army was stationed that year, their courtship and wedding.
+The R&B number Helpless centres on their meeting at a ball where the Revolutionary War Army was stationed that year, followed by their courtship and wedding.
 The sweet love song reveals Hamilton’s insecurities over his lack of wealth and station, but also how these feelings of inadequacy are alleviated by Eliza’s love and trust.

 Helpless also explores her interest in and devotion to Hamilton.
 It takes the audience through a roller coaster of emotions – from the nervousness at their first meeting, panic when Hamilton asks her father for her hand, and joy when looking into his eyes.
 Fidelity and family will continue to be key motivations for the musical’s characters.